betr-io/terraform-provider-mssql/docs/resources/user.md

 }
 ```

-> Note that in order to create an external user referencing an Azure AD entity (user, application), the Azure SQL Server needs to be a member of an Azure AD group assigned the Azure AD role `Dictionary Reader`.
+> Note that in order to create an external user referencing an Azure AD entity (user, application), the Azure SQL Server needs to be a member of an Azure AD group assigned the Azure AD role `Directory Readers`.
 If it is not possible to give the Azure SQL Server this role (through the group), you can use the `object id` of the Azure AD entity instead.

 ## Argument Reference